 If you allow your chickens free-range privileges, they can eat anything from insects and grains to berries, seeds, and plants.
-Some farmers feed them bread and extra cow's milk, though others advise against it.
+Be aware that they will scratch at your decorative plants and in your vegetable garden, so you will want to be able to protect those areas.
+Some farmers feed their hens bread and extra cow's milk, though others advise against it.